j-m/tagable/README.md

 private generateID() {
-  //probably some import idk, just need to make some way to reference, but may use a real language like C instead }
+  //probably some import idk, just need to make some way to reference, but may use a real language like C instead
+  //if JS is really pass-by-value for primitives and pass-by-reference for objects, then this may not be needed }

 import(tagablejson) {